sh1min22/RCP/README.md

 This file is used to divide the total node table into sub-node tables of each partition based on the set of nodes belonging to each partition obtained in the previous step.

 ## distributeData_relationships.cpp
+This file is used to partition the total edge table into sub-edge tables of each partition based on the set of LCCS belonging to each partition obtained in the previous step.

 ## txt2csv.cpp